pnsn/eqMap/README.md

 ##Requirements
-Bootstrap v3 is now required for the UI.
+Bootstrap v3 is used for the UI, but it can be omitted if you have a custom UI.
 The Bootstrap css must be loaded before main.css.
 A Google Maps Elevation Service API Key is required for the X-Section Plot.
 Esri-Leaflet is required for basemaps.